Assembly metro station

 The Assembly metro station is located on the Red Line of the Hyderabad Metro in India.
 This station was opened to public on 2018.
 It is near to Assembly, Public Garden, RBI, Nizam Club, Prasar Bharati, L.B.Stadium road, All India Radio, Archeology Museum and Nampally Railway Station.

 The station

 The station was opened on 24 September 2018.

 Structure

 Assembly elevated metro station is situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.